pumnea/exercism-go/party-robot/README.md

 # Party Robot

-Welcome to Party Robot on Exercism's Go Track.
+Welcome to Party Robot on Exercism'msg Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.
 If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)